-Check Task

-Ensure cron jobs do not run during installation If the installer is running when daily cron jobs start, then you may encounter unexplained installation problems if your cron job is performing cleanup, and temporary files are deleted before the installation is finished.
-Oracle recommends that you complete installation before daily cron jobs are run, or disable daily
+Check Task Ensure cron jobs do not run during installation If the installer is running when daily cron jobs start, then you may encounter unexplained installation problems if your cron job is performing cleanup, and temporary files are deleted before the installation is finished.
+Oracle recommends that you complete installation before daily cron jobs are run, or disable daily cron jobs that perform cleanup until after the installation is completed.

-cron

-jobs that perform cleanup until after the installation is completed.

 Obtain your My Oracle Support account information.
-During installation, you may require a My Oracle Support updates, download software updates, download so

-https://support.oracle.com/

-Decide Oracle Database management tool By default, Oracle Database is managed by Oracle Enterprise Manager Database Express.

-If you have an existing Oracle Management Agent, and decide to use Oracle Enterprise Manager Cloud Control to centrally manage your database, then obtain the following information to enter during the database installation:
+During installation, you may require a My Oracle Support user name and password to configure updates, download software updates, and other installation tasks.
+You can register for My Oracle Support at the following URL: https://support.oracle.com/ Decide Oracle Database management tool By default, Oracle Database is managed by Oracle Enterprise Manager Database Express. .
+If you have an existing Oracle Management Agent, and decide to use Oracle Enterprise Manager Cloud Control to centrally manage your database, then obtain the following information to enter during the database installation: OMS host OMS port EM admin username EM admin passwordSpecify password of ASMSNMP user For more information, see: Oracle Enterprise Manager Cloud Control Administrator's Guide Review memory allocation and Automatic Memory Management feature You can enable automatic memory management either during, or after Oracle Database installation.

-OMS host

-OMS port

-EM admin usernameEM admin password

-Specify password of ASMSNMP user

-For more information, see:

-Oracle Database 2 Day DBA

-Oracle Enterprise Manager Cloud Control Administrator's Guide

-Review memory allocation and Automatic Memory Management feature You can enable automatic memory management either during, or after Oracle Database installation.
 If you enable automatic memory management after installation, then you must shut down and restart the database.
 If the total physical memory of your database instance is greater than 4 GB, then you cannot select the Oracle Automatic Memory Management option during database installation and creation.
 Instead, use automatic shared memory management.
 Automatic shared memory management automatically distributes the available memory among the various components as required, allowing the system to maximize the use of all available SGA memory.

-Oracle Database Administrator's Guide
+For more information, see: Oracle Database Administrator's Guide